Date: December 8, 2018

 Walk Begins: 9:00 AM

 Awards and Recognition: Top teams and top individual fundraisers will be acknowledged during the closing ceremony.
-We will also be recognizing the team with the most outrageous look, so break out those costumes, tutu’s and have fun with it.
+We will also be recognizing the team with the most creative attire.

 - Registration/ t-shirt pick-up will open at 7:30 AM and the walk will begin at 9:00 AM.